ds4se/chapters/dspinellis/tools.md

 *   identify header files that don't need to be included, and
 *   create call graphs spanning both C functions and function-like macros.
-The implementation of _CScout_ required developing a theory behind the analysis of C code in the presence of the preprocessor, and the detailed handling of many compiler extensions and edge cases.
+The implementation of _CScout_ required developing a theory behind the analysis of C code in the presence of the preprocessor [4], and the detailed handling of many compiler extensions and edge cases.
-I used _CScout_ to compare four operating system kernels and later look at the optimization of header-file include directives.
+I used _CScout_ to compare four operating system kernels [5] and later look at the optimization of header-file include directives [6].
 Both tasks required months of work in order to adjust _CScout_ to the requirements of the analysis task.
 Despite its sophistication _CScout_ has seen considerably